Imkumar80/LangStory-/README.md

 # Prompt Engineering Documentation

-## Studio Ghibli Story Generator
+## Story Generator

 ### Overview

-This system uses a sophisticated prompt engineering approach to generate cohesive Studio Ghibli-style stories with accompanying artwork.
+I have used a sophisticated prompt engineering approach to generate cohesive Studio Ghibli-style stories with accompanying artwork.
 The process involves multiple stages of prompt refinement and specialized chains for different content types.

 ---